 Generally of a calm demeanor (although hatchlings may be more defensive until they get used to you) the Children’s python is not a heavy-bodied snake as some of the other pythons.
-They are active snakes, though.
+It is an active snake, though.
 Measuring in at 2.5 feet, it is the second smallest python in the world.

 The Children’s python is a brown snake with darker brown spots in five or six longitudinal series.
 The underside of the Children’s python is yellowish in color but does not have any markings.
-A rainbow sheen can be seen when the snake is exposed to direct light at the right angle.
+You can see a rainbow sheen when the snake is exposed to direct light at the right angle.

-Your Children’s python hatchling or baby’s diet is not for the squeamish, as they should preferably be fed 2 – 3 live pinky mice per week.
-If your snake doesn’t seem keen on its food, you can scent it with a lizard, for instance, a house gecko.
+Your Children’s python hatchling or baby’s diet is not for the squeamish, as they should preferably be fed 2 to 3 live pinky mice per week.
+If your snake doesn’t seem keen on its food, you can scent it with a lizard, like a house gecko.

 Adults should be fed thawed mice that are one to one-and-a-half times the diameter of the snake at its thickest point.
 Of these, your python should eat about 2 per week.

 Your Children’s python will also fast before shedding like other snakes.

 The size of the enclosure for a Children’s python should be about 20 gallons.
 The minimum size should be approximately 2 x 3 feet wide and 2 or 3 feet deep.
 A low wattage heat mat on the bottom of a part of your snake’s enclosure will provide the temperature gradient that they need.
 The inside surface, just above the mat, should measure 85° F to 95° F.

 You should provide two hides for your snake — one on the cooler side of the enclosure and one on the warm side of the enclosure.
 Add a branch to the enclosure as well, because Children’s pythons sometimes climb trees.